Analyst Insight: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 The attack on Eye Care Leaders’ EMR in December 2021, the largest healthcare security incident of the year, exposed the data of 3.7 million people to threat actors who, after getting into the platform, deleted databases and system configuration files, making it impossible to discern whether the attackers saw or took the data before deleting it.

-In December of 2021 security researchers announced the discovery of CVE-2021-44228, Apache Log4j Java-based logging library.
-The Log4j vulnerability allows unauthenticated remote code execution and access to servers – in effect, a complete takeover of vulnerable systems.
+In December 2021, security researchers announced the discovery of CVE-2021-44228, an Apache Log4j Java-based logging library vulnerability.
+The Log4j vulnerability allows unauthenticated remote code execution and access to servers—in effect, a complete takeover of vulnerable systems.
 Log4J opened up a massive risk throughout the third-party software ecosystem.

 Like the SolarWinds Orion breach and other recent third-party cyber security incidents, this is another example of the potential exponential impact of supply chain attacks on the extended supply chain.